PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

 - WHY VISIT DAMBULLA ROCK CAVE TEMPLE WITH SEERENDIPITY

-Dambulla golden cave temple of Dambulla rock cave temple was providing shelter to King Walagambahu in the 1st century BC, during the troubled period, in which the King lost his throne, due to the South Indian invasions.
+Dambulla Golden Cave Temple of Dambulla Rock Cave Temple was providing shelter to King Walagambahu in the 1st century BC, during the troubled period in which the King lost his throne due to the South Indian invasions.
 Later, King regained his throne, and the king had developed the caves into an impressive Buddhist temple complex.

-Scattered across Sri Lanka, from the northernmost city of Jaffna to the southern tip of Sri Lanka, Dondra, thousands of Buddhist Stupas, Image houses, Buddhist temples, and monasteries serve as places of worship and reminders of the principles of Buddhism.
+Scattered across Sri Lanka, from the northernmost city of Jaffna to the southern tip of Sri Lanka, Dondra, thousands of Buddhist stupas, image houses, Buddhist temples, and monasteries serve as places of worship and reminders of the principles of Buddhism.

 PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

-Few other useful links
+A few useful links

 WHERE IS DAMBULLA CAVE TEMPLE?

-Dambulla cave temple is located near the city of Dambulla, about 1 km southward from the city on the A9 main road.
+Dambulla Cave Temple is located near the city of Dambulla, about 1 km southward from the city on the A9 main road.

 SRI LANKA TEMPLE DRESS CODE

 All visitors to these sacred places are supposed to dress in a particular manner to uphold their religious values.
 There is a set of rules that every visitor to religious sites observes while visiting sacred places in Sri Lanka.
-If you are wondering what these rules are, Check this article “13 RULES TO OBSERVE WHILE VISITING SRI LANKA BUDDHIST TEMPLE, SRI LANKA TEMPLE DRESS CODE TEMPLE OF THE TOOTH DRES’ CODE“.
+If you are wondering what these rules are, check out this article “13 RULES TO OBSERVE WHILE VISITING SRI LANKA BUDDHIST TEMPLE, SRI LANKA TEMPLE DRESS CODE TEMPLE OF THE TOOTH DRES’ CODE“.

-HISTORY OF DAMBULLA CAVE TEMPLE
+HISTORY OF THE DAMBULLA CAVE TEMPLE

-The temple was sheltering King Walagambahu in the 1st century BC, during the troubled period, in which the King lost his throne, due to the South Indian invasions.
+The temple was sheltering King Walagambahu in the 1st century BC, during the troubled period in which the King lost his throne due to the South Indian invasions.
 Later, after regaining his throne, the king developed the caves into a Buddhist temple complex.
 It was used as a monastery for many centuries and then neglected due to an undisclosed reason.
-It fell into oblivion; it was re-discovered by the British colonial rulers in 1800.
+It fell into oblivion; it was rediscovered by the British colonial rulers in 1800.

 Dambulla is a fast-developing city in the north-central province of Sri Lanka.
-Dambulla is an important city located in the cultural triangle of Sri Lanka due to the presence of the Dambulla golden temple within its border.
+Dambulla is an important city located in the cultural triangle of Sri Lanka due to the presence of the Dambulla Golden Temple within its border.

 WHAT DO I SEE IN THE DAMBULLA ROCK CAVE TEMPLE?